 Your kayaking or other water sports can become safer and more comfortable when you buy the right outfit.
 We suggest you try the Kokatat Hydrus 3.0.
 It comes from a well-known brand and is a great balance between features & affordability.
 That earned it a 9.8 rating.

-Alternatively, the Kokatat Gore-Tex Radius Drysuit is also wise option.
-We love that this brand offers a women’s version too.
-The 9.5 rating is thanks to the innovative hood which you can remove and unique features like the lanyard in the pocket.
-It’s also an option many want to try since a suit that splits at the waist is easy to wear and more versatile than some other type fits.
+Alternatively, the VZKAK Men’s Drysuit is also a wise option.
+We love that this brand offers advanced waterproof materials.
+The 9.5 rating is thanks to the innovative OEKO-TEX technology and conducted individual testing.
+This suit is also very easy to wear and more versatile than some other type fits.

 At #3 best drysuit for kayaking on our list with a 9.4 rating, you’ll spend your money well if you wear the Stohlquist Amp Drysuit.
 It’s a wise option for safety, thanks to reflective panels and the bright hue.
 It also has practical features like pockets, so it’s an all-round winner.